-Red River Valley Asperger-Autism Network
+Site: Red River Valley Asperger-Autism Network

 This nonprofit organization is a group of caregivers, professionals, community members and adults with Asperger’s Syndrome who work to support families and individuals on the autism spectrum.
 Opportunities to develop activities in the community, support groups, and mentoring a child with autism spectrum.

 Site: Restorative Justice

 Job responsibilities include: interview juvenile offenders to determine their eligibility to enter Youth Court.
 Complete exit interview with juveniles at the completion of Youth Court services.
 Maintain records, prepare reports and co-facilitate community councils.

 Site: Riverview Place

 Responsibilities: Participate in programming for elderly residents.
 Variety of other responsibilities as determined by supervisor and student.

 Description: "The Ronald McDonald House mission is to provide lodging and emotional support to families with sick children".
 Focus areas include families registering families, limited interaction with children; house and office operations assist in the office, errands, house maintenance, guest room preparation; outreach give tours , participate in special events; volunteer program assist with any related needs